 Hard disk bad sectors are primarily due to the magnetic fading of the hard drive and certain mechanical faults.
 Due to prolonged usage, the magnetic areas of the hard disk tend to lose its magnetic properties and thus its ability to retain data on it.
 Such bad sectors on the hard disk have the tendency to spread across the entire drive and are sometimes non-repairable.

-Probable causes of bad sectors:
+Probable causes of bad sectors on hard drives: